-Even though Shopify has Lite plan goes for as low as $9 per month, the truth is that the Shopify Lite plan is not exactly a real online store with a shopping cart.
+Even though Shopify Lite plan goes for as low as $9 per month, the truth is that the Shopify Lite plan is not exactly a real online store with a shopping cart.

-Nonetheless, it helps users to sell on Facebook, use, accept credit card payments, manage inventory using Shopify’s backend software and use Shopify’s Buy buttons.
+Nonetheless, it helps users to sell on Facebook, accept credit card payments, manage inventory using Shopify’s backend software and use Shopify’s Buy buttons.

-The final package for Shopify users is the Shopify Plus. it’s more of an enterprise-level system and a robust storage capacity of 200TB.
+The final package for Shopify users is the Shopify Plus. it’s more of an enterprise-level system and has a robust storage capacity of 200TB.
 Shopify Plus is best suited for users who want to focus on things like marketing and design, as opposed to order management.

 Apart from the Shopify Lite plan, the rest are great packages for merchants that give users features such as gift cards and professional reports, lower credit card rates, and more advanced Point of Sale (POS) tools.